tokamak-network/darius-tutorial/cross-dom-comm/README.md

 1. Copy `.env.example` to `.env` and edit it:

-   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Tokamak Goerli test network.
+   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Darius test network.
    1. Set `ALCHEMY_API_KEY` to the key for the Goerli app.

 1. Install the necessary packages.